xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 </div>

 There you have it! iperf running inside an Ubuntu Container on IOS-XR.
 Too many steps to look up?
-In our next tutorial, we look at automating all of the  steps needed to bring up a container using an Ansible Playbook.
-Stay tuned!
+In our next tutorial, we look at automating all of the  steps needed to bring up a container using an Ansible Playbook: [IOS-XR: Ansible based LXC deployment]({{ base_path }}/tutorials/2016-06-08-ios-xr-ansible-container-deployment/)
 {: .notice--success}